 Hebrew Bible Quotes that Have Been Misunderstood for Thousands of Years

-Kenneth Greifer, an amateur Hebrew Bible researcher, claims that the Jewish people forgot some very important information about the Hebrew Bible and the correct words of hundreds of Hebrew Bible quotes thousands of years ago when prophecy ended and the Hebrew Bible was taken over by ancient Bible scholars.
-He has written four self-published books called “Hebrew Bible Quotes that Have Been Misunderstood for Thousand of Years, Volumes 1-4" that explain what these quotes might have originally said.
+My name is Kenneth Greifer, and I am an amateur Hebrew Bible researcher.
+I believe that the Jewish people forgot some very important information about the Hebrew Bible and the correct readings of hundreds of Hebrew Bible quotes thousands of years ago when prophecy ended and the Hebrew Bible was taken over by ancient Bible scholars.
+I have written four self-published books called “Hebrew Bible Quotes that Have Been Misunderstood for Thousand of Years, Volumes 1-4" that explain what these quotes might have originally said.

 For more than two thousand years, Bible scholars have misunderstood many Hebrew Bible quotes because the Hebrew Bible was written without vowels and because most of the quotes were witty and poetic.
 In order to read words without vowels, you have to guess from the context what each word says, but it is hard to do that in a witty poetic quote that can say almost anything.